vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-open-with-shoes-with-history.md

 able to go further) and didn't get a chance on 2025-11-27.
 So, as of 2025-11-29, my right leg is at about 2 minutes and my left leg is at at least 1 minute (and maybe at 2 minutes).

+### Update on 2026-03-14

+I have been doing this exercise off and on for the past few months.
+There are two related considerations that make it hard to interpret my performance:

+* Sporadic protocol execution: In many cases, particularly when I am busier, the washer or dryer round is already completed by the time I arrive at the laundry room, so I don't get to do the exercise.

+* Early interruption: Even in the cases I start the exercise, the washer or dryer round often ends before I am done, because even when I arrive before the round is done, the gap is less than 2 minutes.
+This is more the case with the left leg that I do after the right leg, and although I should in principle alternate, the sporadic nature of protocol execution makes it hard to remember state and alternate properly.

+As a result, I have only a few data points for the right leg that help confirm that I am above the threshold of 2 minutes, and only one data point above 2 minutes on my left leg.
+On the other hand, I don't have any data points where I actually ended the exercise without interruption below 2 minutes; all the cases where I ended below 2 minutes were due to interruption.
+Therefore, I tentatively assess that I am already above the threshold of 2 minutes for this exercise on both legs, but more confirmatory data is needed.